unicode-org/message-format-wg/spec/syntax.md

 _Functions_ do not accept any positional arguments other than the _literal_ or _variable_ in front of them.

-_Reserved_ sequences start with a reserved character and are intended for future standardization.

 ```abnf
 expression = "{" [s] (((literal / variable) [s annotation]) / annotation) [s] "}"
 annotation = (function *(s option)) / reserved